octaviordz/syncthing-android-gplay/README.md

 A wrapper of [Syncthing](https://github.com/syncthing/syncthing) for Android.

+> [!IMPORTANT]
+> This repo is merging into https://github.com/nel0x/syncthing-android.
+All future development happens there.

 This repository produces and publishes the Google Play build of Syncthing-Fork shown on <a href="https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid">this listing</a>.
 It regularly mirrors the <a href="https://github.com/Catfriend1/syncthing-android">upstream project</a> and applies only changes required to stay compliant with Google Play policies.